Shouryacoder-tech/Ai-in-everyday-life/README.md

-I this website you can lean what ai can in everyday lif
+I this website you can lean what ai can in everyday lif.